 PLAYING Mozart to children with developmental disorders can dramatically improve their language ability, according to a leading speech and language therapist.

-Karen O’Connor, who trained in the LiFT music therapy programme in Canada and runs clinics in Dublin and Galway, said she hoped the therapy would become available publicly in Ireland through the health and education systems: “It has been scientifically proven that certain music, in particular Mozart, has a special effect on opening up the neuropathways – which are like highways to the part of the brain which allow us to attend, listen, absorb and express yourself.”
+Karen O’Connor, who trained in the LiFT music therapy programme in Canada and runs clinics in Dublin and Galway, said she hoped the therapy would become available publicly in Ireland through the health and education systems: “It has been scientifically proven that certain music, in particular, Mozart, has a special effect on opening up the neuropathways – which are like highways to the part of the brain which allow us to attend, listen, absorb and express yourself.”

 The programme is used to treat children and adults with disorders such as ADHD, Asperger’s syndrome, dyspraxia and autism.
-O’Connor said one month’s treatment can accelerate language development by up to three years.
+O’Connor said one month’s treatment could accelerate language development by up to three years.
 “The neuroplasticity of the brain is increased, allowing us to take in more information and express ourselves confidently,” she said.